qhquanghuy/zio-wallpaper-api-crawler/README.md

 Simple ETL using ZIO Stream, reactivemongo and scala build tool mill

 Scrape data from API then load it to mongodb.
-Notify to facebook page when job done
+Send notifications to facebook page when job is done

 # APIs